 The entries in the reference list (bibliography) at the end of the paper will give the year of publication following the author's name.

 So instead of a footnote

 1. David Robinson, Chaplin, His Life and Art (New York: McGraw-Hill, 1985), 100.

 The text citation will be (Robinson 1985, 100).

 And instead of a bibliography entry like this

 Robinson, David.
 Chaplin, His Life and Art.
 New York: McGraw-Hill, 1985.

 Robinson, David.
 1985.
 Chaplin, His Life and Art.
 New York: McGraw-Hill.

-For more details see the The Chicago Manual of Style, 16th ed.
-(2010) or the Chicago Manual of Style Author-Date System Style Guide from Ohio State University.
+For more details see the The Chicago Manual of Style, 17th ed.
+(2017) or the Chicago Manual of Style's Author-Date Quick Guide.